HelixNetwork/pendulum-sdk/packages/converter/README.md

 # @helixnetwork/converter

-Methods for converting ascii values to hbytes, hbits and back.
+Methods for converting ascii values to txHex, hbits and back.

 ## Installation